This post may contain affiliate links. Read my full disclosure policy.

 Put everything into a small food processor, add a little water, and pulse until smooth paste forms.
 Done!

-TIP: To make the paste extra bright red, without adding any more heat, add a little red bell pepper or Guajillo chilis.
+TIP: To make the paste extra bright red, without adding any more heat, add 1-2 tablespoons of paprika.

 Using a Mortar and Pestle